nicholasbailey/typeorm/docs/entities.md

 }
 ```

 * `@PrimaryGeneratedColumn("uuid")` creates a primary column which value will be automatically generated with `uuid`.
-Uuid is a unique string id.
-You don't have to manually assign its value before save - value will be automatically generated.
+Uuids are unique string ids.
+You don't have to manually assign its value before save, the value will be automatically generated.

 ```typescript
 import {Entity, PrimaryGeneratedColumn} from "typeorm";